Gary Bloxom of MetroScope interviewed music faculty Emily Ross and Justin Smith about Marylhurst's summer camps.

 Federal Work-Study Program

 The Federal Work-Study Program provides wages for part-time jobs on campus.
 Federal work-study support is available to undergraduate and graduate students who are admitted to an eligible degree program and enrolled at least half-time.
 Need-based eligibility is determined by analyzing your FAFSA and also subject to you obtaining a position on campus.
+To see what work-study positions are currently available, go to Human Resources.

-The TEACH Grant Program provides grants of up to $4,000 per year to students ($16,000 total for four-year programs, $8,000 total for graduate programs) who inten to teach in a high-need field in a public or private elementary or secondary school that serves students from low-income families.
+The TEACH Grant Program provides grants of up to $4,000 per year to students ($16,000 total for four-year programs, $8,000 total for graduate programs) who intend to teach in a high-need field in a public or private elementary or secondary school that serves students from low-income families.
 As a recipient of a TEACH Grant, you must teach for at least four academic years within eight calendar years of completing the program of study for which you received a TEACH Grant.
 Currently at Marylhurst, the TEACH Grant is only available to students in the MAT or M.Ed. programs.

 Federal Perkins Loan Program